firozkhan18/react-project-generator-tool/docs/Concurrency-API-examples.md

 ---

-It looks like you've shared a YouTube link to a video about the internal workings of `HashMap` and enhancements in Java 8.
+The internal workings of `HashMap` and enhancements in Java 8.
 Since I can't view videos, I can help explain the topics covered in the video based on the title and common concepts surrounding `HashMap` and its changes in Java 8.

 ### 1. **Internal Working of `HashMap`**
 A `HashMap` in Java is a part of the Java Collections Framework and stores data in key-value pairs.
 Here's how it works internally: